janbodnar/Python-Skolenie/jupyter.md

 ## Notebook

 The notebook have the `.ipynb` extensions.
 The `Ctrl+Enter` runs the current cell, the `Shift+Enter` runs
 the current cell and advances to the next.
+The `Alt+Enter` runs the currently selected cell and inserts a
+new cell immediately below (focus remains on current cell).

+Run multiple code cells

 There are two modes: edit mode & command mode.
 The `Enter` key starts the edit mode and the `Esc` key
 the command mode.